Last updated on February 19th, 2021 at 03:01 am

 When you visit Donsol, you shouldn’t miss diving and swimming with the whale sharks.
 Don’t worry becayse they are friendly creatures.
 Just don’t do anything that will stress or scare them.

-More Places to visit in the Philippines
+More Places to visit in the Philippines for couples

 Cebu is home of numerous old churches, waterfalls, beaches, and yummy food.
 It is actually one of our favorite tourist spots in the Philippines as the list of activities you can do in Cebu gives you a looong list!
 These are some of our favorites: